 On April 6, 1888, 459 Beacon was purchased from Asa Caton by Maria Louisa (White) Prouty, the wife of dry goods merchant Dwight Prouty.
 They previously had lived at 166 West Chester Park.
 They also maintained a home in Framingham.

-They continued to live at 459 Beacon during the 1900-1901 winter season, but during the next season were living elsewhere and 459 Beacon was the home of Charles Wells Hubbard and his wife, Anne Laurens (Swann) Hubbard.
+The Proutys continued to live at 459 Beacon during the 1900-1901 winter season, but spent the next season in Southern California and 459 Beacon was the home of Charles Wells Hubbard and his wife, Anne Laurens (Swann) Hubbard.
 Their primary residence was in Weston.
 He was treasurer of the Ludlow Manufacturing Company, manufacturers of jute.
 By the next winter season, they had moved to the new home they had built at 79 Bay State Road.

-The Proutys were living at 459 Beacon during the 1902-1903 winter season, but during the 1903-1904 winter season were elsewhere and it was the home of Charles Willis Jones and his wife, Mary L. (Morse) Jones.
+During the 1903-1904 winter season Dwight and Maria Prouty were again in Southern California and 459 Beacon was the home of Charles Willis Jones and his wife, Mary L. (Morse) Jones.
 Charles Willis Jones was president of the New England National Bank.
 They previously had lived at 518 Commonwealth.
 By the 1904-1905 winter season, they were living at 351 Beacon.
 They also maintained a home in Magnolia.

 By the 1904-1905 winter season, the Proutys were again living at 459 Beacon.
 Maria Prouty died in April of 1905.
 Dwight Prouty moved thereafter to Framingham.